 Test results from January 2012 onward will be accepted for the 2015 intake.

 University of Sydney Agent: OzTREKK educational services TP01544

-Total number of spaces: approximately 80
+Total Number of Places in the Program: approximately 80

 OzTREKK Admissions Officer: Adam Smith